New Parish Hall

 First Hierarch of the Russian Orthodox Church Outside of Russia

 Watch the video, then scroll down to learn more about the project.
-Visit our sub-pages detailing the history of the Chapel and New Parish Hall, check out our special page on Andrew Gould, view architectural renderings, and donate via the buttons at right.
+Visit our sub-pages detailing the history of the Chapel and New Parish Hall, check out our special page on Andrew Gould, view architectural renderings, and donate via the buttons at right and below.

 Learn more through these special pages: